 Pace groups will often have a booth at the pre-race expo.
 If they are there, stop by.
 Say hi.
 Meet the pacers if they are there.
 See if they have pace bands you can wear.

 Review Your Goals

 Consider your race goals.

 Every race I have paced for allows runners to move between groups freely, so consider your goals, and join up with a pace group that aligns with your race strategy.
 For example:

 - If you have a tendency to go out too fast, start with a slower group (to provide pace discipline), then move up to a faster group;

-- If the course has hilly or tough sections, consider starting with a slower group and move up when you are still feeling good after the hard sections; or
+- If the course has hilly or tough sections, consider starting with a slower group and move up if you are still feeling good after the hard sections; or

 - If you are confident with your training and pre-race prep, start with your ‘best case’ group and hopefully stay there.
 But know you can move back if you need to.